Being a physiotherapist for almost a decade has taught me tons of dexterity when it comes to the intricacies of human anatomy.

 6. Restless Leg Syndrome

-RLS Or Willis Ekbom syndrome is a form of neurological disorder that causes your legs to move uncontrollably which provokes leg aches due to fatigue.
-This syndrome might be hereditary or due to a lack of iron and usually harder to control especially if the person is taking a nap.
+RLS, Or Willis Ekbom syndrome, is a form of neurological disorder that causes your legs to move uncontrollably, which provokes leg aches due to fatigue.
+This syndrome might be hereditary or due to a lack of iron and is usually harder to control, especially if the person is taking a nap.

 Nonetheless, the pain is often mild to severe and can only be countered by fulfilling an iron deficiency or taking over-the-counter painkillers to numb the pain.